octopress/feeds/README.md

   - main-feed.xml                      /rss/index.xml
 ```

+Note: Multilingual feeds will not show up here.
+This only shows pages that come with this plugin.

 ### Excerpted feeds

 Post excerpts are determined by Jekyll's `excerpt_separator` configuration.
 It defaults to splitting your